LION-HFUT/LION-HFUT.github.io/_news/en-us/announcement_20250430.md

 related_posts: false
 ---

-One paper is accepted by IJCAI 2025.
-Congrats to Yan (PhD Student).
+Three papers are accepted by IJCAI 2025.
+Congrats to Prof. Cheng and Yan (PhD Student).